jugalsheth/SuperMart-search-and-recommendation/README.md

 - Used Streamlit to host a website using the output from the recommendation model as well as search
 - After hosting created an Image in Docker and pushed the Docker container to Heroku for deploying the app

+Credentials(for logging in the app)
+- Id: 1 or 2 or 3
+- PW: SuperStore
+-
 https://supermart-jugal.herokuapp.com/